Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Discussion

 \section{Discussion}

-In this article, we introduce a new class of models, the Varying-coefficient Mixture-of-Experts (VCMoE) model, which extends the classical Mixture-of-Experts framework by allowing all regression coefficients to vary smoothly in both the gating function and the density functions.
-Without loss of generality, we focus on the two-component model for theoretical exposition, whereas in numerical studies, the VCMoE framework is empirically evaluated under both two-class and three-class settings across diverse types of for the response variable.
-We establish theoretical properties of the VCMoE, including identifiability and asymptotic convergence, and develop a tailored EM algorithm for parameter estimation.
-Furthermore, we investigate the asymptotic behaviour of the resulting estimators, derive associated procedures for uncertainty quantification, and construct frameworks for hypothesis testing.
-The proposed methodology is applied to a mouse embryonic snRNA-seq dataset, where it successfully recovers association patterns that are consistent with the biological findings in the literature.
+In this article, we propose a Varying-coefficient Mixture-of-Experts (VCMoE) model that extends the classical Mixture-of-Experts framework by allowing all coefficients in both the gating and expert components to vary smoothly with an indexing variable.
+For theoretical development, we focus on the two-component case for clarity of exposition, while numerical studies consider two-, three-, and five-component settings across a range of response types.
+We establish identifiability and asymptotic convergence, develop a tailored EM algorithm for estimation, and derive inferential procedures for uncertainty quantification and hypothesis testing.
+We apply the method to a mouse embryonic snRNA-seq atlas covering the window over which cortical projection neurons are specified.

-Nonetheless, several avenues for future work remain.
-For instance, our simulation studies indicate that the asymptotic, simultaneous confidence bands can exhibit substantial instability (i.e., ``wiggliness'') in scenarios involving mixtures of normal distributions.
-This observation is consistent with previous findings that Gaussian mixture models may possess undesirable theoretical and numerical properties \citep{chen2009hypothesis}.
-A more systematic investigation of these phenomena within the VCMoE framework therefore, represents an important direction for future research.
-Furthermore, our model assumes that the response variables are independent, an assumption that may be violated in longitudinal studies where within-subject dependence is common.
-Addressing such dependence structures requires further methodological development.
-Notably, \citet{lin2000nonparametric} demonstrated that accounting for within-subject correlation in kernel estimators can improve efficiency, although point estimation remains valid under independence assumptions, provided the covariance structure is correctly specified.
+The estimated \textit{Satb2} coefficient function in upper-layer neurons is not distinguishable from zero at E14, when these neurons first appear, and its simultaneous confidence band lies entirely below zero from E15.75 onward.
+The repression of \textit{Bcl11b} is therefore not yet in place at the time upper-layer neurons are born, and becomes established as they differentiate.
+The corresponding coefficient in deep-layer neurons stays close to zero across the window.
+The gating coefficients change over the same window, so the composition of the two subpopulations shifts while the within-subpopulation associations are themselves changing.
+A model holding all coefficients constant reports a single intermediate negative value, from which the timing of the onset cannot be recovered.

+That \textit{Satb2} represses \textit{Bcl11b}, and that the two genes are co-expressed early in development, are both established.
+Existing reports, however, describe expression at particular developmental stages, in cells whose identity is fixed in advance.
+The analysis in Section~\ref{sec:Application} instead tests whether the association between the two genes changes over developmental time, with uncertainty quantification and without treating the cell-type labels as known.
+The estimated onset can then be read against what is already understood about cortical development.